Russia default flag

 ORGANIZATIONAL FORMS

-Article 65.1 of the Civil Code divides legal entities into two types:
+Article 65.1 of the Civil Code divides legal entities, including non-commercial legal entities, into two types:

 PUBLIC BENEFIT STATUS

 NCOs may register as charities under the Charities Law.
-While this status confers heightened reporting obligations, it does not provide unique tax or other benefits.
-Tax incentives in Russia are typically tied to activities listed in the Tax Code.
-Some regional or local laws also offer additional benefits regardless of federal charity registration.
+While this status entails heightened reporting and other obligations, it does not provide distinct tax or other benefits.

 BARRIERS TO FORMATION